To be admitted to the McClure School’s residential Master of Information and Telecommunication Systems (MITS) program, you must:

 Questions?
 Email Julio Arauz, Graduate Director.

-(Currently visa applications from Ghana and Iran are taking extra time, please apply as early as possible if you are in these countries)
+(Currently visa applications from Ghana, Iran and India are taking extra time, please apply as early as possible if you are in these countries)

 Students Starting in the Fall Semester